 Glaucoma is a common cause of headache due to elevated intraocular pressure.
 It can lead to optic atrophy and subsequent blindness.
-Angle closure glaucoma is acute in onset with eye pain, conjunctival injection, nausea and vomiting.
-Management is directed to urgent lowering of the intraocular pressure.
+Acute angle glaucoma is acute in onset with eye pain, conjunctival injection, nausea and vomiting.
+Acute angle glaucoma is a medical emergency.
+Management is directed to lowering of the intraocular pressure.

-Migraine is paroxysmal attacks of throbbing unilateral headache that is accompanied with nausea, vomiting, phonophobia and photophobia.
+Migraines are usually paroxysmal, unilateral, throbbing headaches that can be accompanied by nausea, vomiting, phonophobia, and photophobia.
 It can be precipitated by many factors including visual stimuli, environmental factors, wine, stress, sleep disturbances, nitrites and aspartame.

 The pain can be moderate to severe lasting from 4 to 72 hours and localized to one lobe or an area of the head mainly the frontotemporal or the ocular area.
-It can be accompanied also with conjunctival injection, cardiovascular manifestations of hyper/hypotension, neurological symptoms of Horner syndrome, sensory abnormality or cranial nerve abnormality.
+It can also be associated with conjunctival injection, cardiovascular manifestations of hyper/hypotension, neurological symptoms of Horner syndrome, sensory abnormality and/or cranial nerve abnormality.

 Migraine is usually proceeded by an aura which might be sensory or motor and usually lasts for less than one hour.
-Visual aura of scotoma is the commonest with an arc or band of absent vision in the visual field.
+Visual aura of scotoma is the most common and involves an arc or band of absent vision within the visual field.

-Chronic migraine is defined as 15 or more headache attack days occur every month or sometimes even daily.
+Chronic migraine is defined as having 15 or more migraine headaches a month for at least 3 months.

-Diagnosis of migraine is usually clinical diagnosis with no need for imaging studies in patients with typical recurrent attacks.
-The patients avoid sudden movement, which can precipitate the attacks unlike patients with cluster headache which is severe enough to make the patient restless and irritable.
+Diagnosis of migraine is done clinically with no need for imaging studies in patients with typical recurrent attacks.
+Patients with migraines usually avoid sudden movement, which can precipitate the attacks unlike patients with cluster headache which is severe enough to make the patient restless and irritable.

 Management is mainly abortive for the acute attacks and prophylaxis for prevention of future attacks.
 Acute managements include triptans, ergot alkaloids and NSAIDs.
 Preventive management includes beta blockers, tricyclic antidepressants, antiepileptics, calcium channel blockers, SSRIs and NSAIDs.

-Tension type headache is usually bilateral featureless pain which is mild to moderate in severity and lasts few minutes to several days.
+A tension type headache is usually bilateral headache with mild to moderate severity and can lasts between a few minutes to several days.
 It can be associated with pericranial muscle spasm or tenderness in the neck and scalp.

-Chronic tension headache is defined when the attacks occur for 15 or more days every month.
+Chronic tension headache is diagnosed when the attacks occur for 15 or more days a month for at least 3 months.
 It is usually triggered by stressful events, depression and abnormal head posture.
 There is no aura or prodrome with tension headache and the neurological exam should be normal except for some tenderness or spasm of the neck muscles.

 Management of tension headache is mainly to avoid the triggering stressors.
-Relaxation techniques, cold or hot packs, ultrasound, acupuncture, NSAIDs e.g. acetaminophen, Ibuprofen, naproxen and also diphenhydramine and finally barbiturates are helpful in relieving the symptoms.
+Relaxation techniques, cold or hot packs, ultrasound, acupuncture, NSAIDs (Ibuprofen, naproxen), and diphenhydramine.

 Cluster headache (Horton’s syndrome)